yt-project/libyt/SECURITY.md

 # Security Policy

-The following includes the supported versions in case security issues occur in `libyt`.
+The following includes the supported versions in case security issues occur in `libyt` and provides instructions on how to report them.

 ## Supported Versions